format_list_bulleted Topic Overview

 Prepare and approve advances in a timely manner.

-• If you have questions or need help clearing an aging advance, please submit a support request.
+For further assistance: If you have questions or need help clearing an aging advance, please submit a support request.

 Managing Force Cleared Advance Transactions

-1. Create and store documentation set.
+2. Create and store documentation set

 1. Create a business purpose and scan the receipt (if the receipt is missing, create a document explaining the reason).

 Use iJournals to move charges to an appropriate PTAE as needed, using an unallowable expenditure type for any amounts that do not have an explicitly allowable business purpose.
-Attach the documentation set to the iJournal as well.
+Attach the documentation set to the journal as well.

-Workflow: ERS Transaction Processing
+Workflow: Expense Requests System (ERS) Transaction Processing

 1. Initiate and prepare transaction